The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated Higher Education

 crisis, regardless of their CARES Grant eligibility and/or immigration status.

-If you are a currently enrolled spring student at TU who is experiencing financial disruptions because of the coronavirus, you can
+If you are a currently enrolled Fall 2020 student at TU who is experiencing financial disruptions because of the coronavirus, you can

 apply for an emergency grant.
 If you don’t meet the federal CARES Grants requirements,